Vandersar02/Vandersar02/README.md

 - 🌱 I’m currently learning **Kotlin, React JS, Cybersecurity**

-- 👨‍💻 All of my projects are available at [My Portfolio](https://stcyrvandersar.vercel.app) working on....
+- 👨‍💻 All of my projects are available at [My Portfolio](https://stcyrvandersar.vercel.app) working on it....

 - 💬 Ask me about **Programing languages**